Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Benchmark in Linear Regression

-As shown in Figure~\ref{fig: study1}, Panel (a) and (b), the $l_1$-ball enjoys the smallest 2-norm in both cases.
-Between the two continuous priors, the horseshoe is more competitive especially when the model is sparse.
-Panel (c) and (d) shows that the $l_1$-ball gives a good estimation on the cardinality.
+As shown in Figure~\ref{fig: study1}, Panel (a) and (b), the $l_1$-ball and the horseshoe methods are comparable in parameter estimation, with smaller errors than the Bayesian lasso.
+Panel (c) and (d) show that the $l_1$-ball method gives a satisfactory estimation of the cardinality, and the horseshoe produces similarly good results although with a slight over-estimation (which could be reduced with some further tuning on its global scale parameter).